-Histoplasma capsulatum, the fungus that causes histoplasmosis, is found in the central and eastern United States, eastern Canada, Mexico, Central America, South America, Africa, and Southeast Asia.
+Histoplasma capsulatum is the name of the fungus that causes histoplasmosis.
+It is found in the central and eastern United States, eastern Canada, Mexico, Central America, South America, Africa, and Southeast Asia.
 It is commonly found in the soil in river valleys.
 It gets into the soil mostly from bird and bat droppings.

 You can get sick when you breathe in spores that the fungus produces.
-Every year, thousands of people worldwide are infected, but most do not become seriously sick.
+Every year, thousands of people with a normal immune system worldwide are infected, but most do not become seriously sick.
 Most have no symptoms or have only a mild flu-like illness and recover without any treatment.

-pulmonary may happen as an epidemic, with many people in one region becoming sick at the same time.
+pulmonary may happen as an epidemic, with many people in 1 region becoming sick at the same time.
 People with (see Symptoms section below) are more likely to:

 - Have the disease come back

 - Have more symptoms, and more serious symptoms, than others who get the disease

 Risk factors include traveling to or living in the central or eastern United States near the Ohio and Mississippi river valleys, and being exposed to the droppings of birds and bats.
 This threat is greatest after an old building is torn down and the spores get into the air, or when exploring caves.